The Changing Role of Retrievers

 PTSD dog 'Jimmy'

-But teaching a dog triggers of recognizing when a mental episode is about to happen, is quite different.
-This requires specialized training.
+But teaching a dog triggers of recognising when a mental episode is about to happen, is quite different.
+This requires specialised training.
 In this mental capacity, dogs are trained successfully to calm autistic children, people with dementia and those suffering from Post Traumatic Stress Disorder (PTSD).
 With the love and placid nature typical of a Labrador, the dog is taught how to calm these people down, so getting them through these tough episodes.

-From the 1990's, organizations like 'Assistance Dogs Australia' have trained dogs to make a difference in the lives of people with these types of disabilities.
+From the 1990's, organisations like 'Assistance Dogs Australia' have trained dogs to make a difference in the lives of people with these types of disabilities.
 Similar to 'Guide Dogs for the Blind' programmes for potential assistance dogs are run.
 'Puppy Educators' take a baby puppy until 12 - 18 months of age.
-During this time the pup is socialized in a somewhat 'normal' environment, often with a family and children.
+During this time the pup is socialised in a somewhat 'normal' environment, often with a family and children.

 Welsh Springer Spaniel